Oleksiy-Zhukov/Kaggle-Projects/README.md

 # Data Science Projects
-This repository contains a collection of my Data Science projects originally done on Kaggle.
+This repository contains a collection of some of my first projects Data Science projects originally done on Kaggle.
 Each project has its own directory within this repo, and a brief description can be found in their respective README files.

 # Projects